atmcdon/Anki-Website-Web-scraper-maker/README.md

 The current setup takes questions from a website that has CCNA questions on it.

 Images will need to be added manually.

+Module 1-3 is an example of the output.